Review:

 score is between 0 and 5

-The Scarlet Letter is a novel written by Nathaniel Hawthorne, first published in 1850.
-It tells the story of Hester Prynne, who is forced to wear a scarlet letter 'A' on her chest as punishment for committing adultery.
+The Scarlet Letter is a classic novel written by Nathaniel Hawthorne, first published in 1850.
+It tells the story of Hester Prynne, a woman who is punished for adultery in Puritan Boston and must wear a scarlet 'A' on her chest as a sign of her sin.

 Key Features